Created by Materia for OpenMind Recommended by Materia

 Titan

-The largest of Saturn’s moons is the only world in the outer solar system where a terrestrial instrument has landed—the Huygens probe from ESA in 2005.
-For 90 minutes, Huygens sent back hundreds of images of Titan’s surface, populated by ice and rocks.
+Saturn’s largest moon is the only world in the outer Solar System world where a terrestrial instrument has landed: ESA’s Huygens probe in 2005.
+For 90 minutes, Huygens sent back hundreds of images of Titan’s surface, covered in ice and rocks.

 Ganymede

-Due to its size, Ganymede is an almost planetary entity.
-This satellite of Jupiter is the ninth largest object in the solar system, behind Mars and ahead of Titan and Mercury, as well as being the only moon with its own magnetic field.
-In 2015, the Hubble Space Telescope data on the auroral movement caused by this magnetic field confirmed the presence of a 100-kilometre-thick salt ocean hidden under 150 kilometres of ice.
+Ganymede is almost as big as a planet: this satellite of Jupiter is the ninth largest object in the Solar System, behind Mars and ahead of Titan and Mercury, and is the only moon with its own magnetic field; Earth’s magnetic field protects us and all the creatures who live on it.
+In 2015, data from the Hubble Space Telescope on the movement of auroras caused by this magnetic field confirmed the presence of a salty ocean about 100 kilometres thick, hidden under 150 kilometres of ice.

-Currently, scientists speculate that Ganymede could be the object in the solar system with the most water, perhaps up to six times more than on the Earth’s surface, and that its interior could form a sandwich with several layers of ice and liquid water.
-The possibility that the innermost layer of water is in contact with the inner rock mantle supports the possibility of life, since this interface provides elements necessary for biology.
-Ganymede will be the main objective of ESA’s JUICE mission, whose launch is scheduled for 2022.
+It is now speculated that this may be the most water-rich object in the Solar System, perhaps up to six times more than the Earth’s surface, and that its interior may form a sandwich with several layers of ice and liquid water.
+The possibility that the innermost layer of water is in contact with the inner rocky mantle increases the opportunities for life, as this interface provides necessary elements for biology.
+In 2021, Hubble data revealed the presence of water vapour in Ganymede’s low oxygen atmosphere, and in 2023 salts and organic compounds were reported on the surface, which would come from the inner ocean.
+Ganymede will be the main target of ESA’s JUICE mission, launched in 2023 and due to reach the Jupiter system in 2031, and will also be studied by NASA’s Europa Clipper, which will arrive a year before the European probe.

 Javier Yanes